 3. Check for and fix any errors

-4. Check for any functionality breaking on site
+4. Check for any functionality breaks on the site

 5. Backup current site files

-8. Apply updates to live site and make same fixes as done on dev site
+8. Apply updates to the live site and make the same fixes as done in the dev site

-10. Ensure all functionality on new site is still correct
+10. Ensure all functionality on the new site is still correct

 How often are Drupal updates issued?

-Drupal Core: Current official version in most popular use is Drupal 7.
+Drupal Core: The current official version in most popular use is Drupal 7.
 It was released on 5th Jan 2011.
-Since then up to end of the year 2014 there have been 34 updates released for Drupal core.
-So that translates to 8-9 updates per year.
-Or roughly update every 1-2 months.
+Since then, up to end of the year 2014, there have been 34 updates released for Drupal Core.
+So that translates to 8-9 updates per year, or roughly an update every 1-2 months.

-Contributed Modules: Most projects have at least few dozen of contributed modules and on an average there are 2-3 updates released per month for these modules.
-Complex sites will have additional modules and accordingly possibly extra update releases.
+Contributed Modules: Most projects have at least a few dozen contributed modules, and on an average there are 2-3 updates released per month for these modules.
+Complex sites will have additional modules and accordingly, possibly extra update releases.

-So effectively there are at least few updates available every month for each site.
+So effectively, there are at least a few updates available every month for each site.

 Not all updates are created equal

-It is OK to wait for a while to apply some updates but security updates require immediate attention.
-Do keep in mind if you skip a few regular updates then applying updates becomes harder as the issued updates are not cumulative in nature and core updates might make some of modules incompatible thus requiring simultaneous updates of these modules.
+It is OK to wait for a while to apply some updates, but security updates require immediate attention.
+Do keep in mind if you skip a few regular updates, then applying updates becomes harder, as the issued updates are not cumulative in nature and core updates might make some of the modules incompatible, thus requiring simultaneous updates of these modules.

 How much effort it is to apply these updates?

-Our experience is for most sites which are kept updated on regular basis this is about 1-2 hours of effort if you follow due diligence and do not skip any of the 10 steps for update outlined above.
+In our experience, for most sites which are kept updated on regular basis, there is about 1-2 hours of effort, if you follow due diligence and do not skip any of the 10 steps for updates, as outlined above.

 What do we recommend?

-We are full service Drupal Development house.
-For our clients we recommend a yearly maintenance plan which bills for 1-2 hours of work per month.
-We update sites on quarterly basis, unless there is security update which we take care of immediately.
+We are a full service Drupal Development house.
+For our clients we recommend a yearly maintenance plan, which bills for 1-2 hours of work per month.
+We update sites on a quarterly basis, unless there is a security update, which we take care of immediately.
 We have found this to be a cost effective solution for our clients.

 Can I do my own updates?

 All information on updates is available online and you can certainly do this yourself, if you are so inclined.
-Do want to remind you the philosophical statement we started with “Time is Money”, if you do not do this for living, it will for sure take you longer than for your Drupal expert.
+I do want to remind you of the philosophical statement we started with: “Time is Money.”
+If you do not do this for a living, it will certainly take you longer than it would for your Drupal expert.
 And if you break the site, you might end up paying more in long run.